meshcloud/meshcloud-docs/docs/meshstack.openstack.index.md

 ...
 ```

+To enable the federatedIdp it's necessary to set the property 'federated-idp-enabled' to True within the dhall configuration.

+In OpenStack you have to configure the company-wide IdP as described here [Federated Identity](https://docs.openstack.org/keystone/ussuri/admin/federation/federated_identity.html).

+During replication, meshStack will make sure that users have access to the OpenStack projects they are assigned to in meshStack.
+Users will be assigned to the according groups (per meshProject) meshStack creates in OpenStack.
+If meshStack is about to assign a user that does not exist in OpenStack yet, meshStack will create this user with the according federatedIdP attributes and create the user in `MeshUsers` domain.
+That way once the user logs in via the IdP, he will be mapped to the user created by meshStack.
+If the user already exists in OpenStack during replication, meshStack will pick up this user to assign him to the according groups.

-If the federatedIdp was enabled then only the cli access screen will be available within the panel.
-All other OpenStack related screens are disabled.
+**Note** If federatedIdp is enabled, only the cli access screen will be available within the panel.
+All other OpenStack related screens are disabled, as personalized access from meshPanel to OpenStack is not possible with this integration approach at the moment.

-**Note:** This mode is an alternative to the previously described meshIDB integration.
+**Note:** This mode is an alternative to the previously described meshIdB integration.
 And it will be the superior integration in future.
 The old one will be removed in future.